 The Collaborative administers a single-employer defined benefit healthcare plan (the "Plan").
-The Plan provides lifetime healthcare insurance for eligible retirees and their spouses through the Collaborative's group health insurance plan, which covers both active and retired members.
+The Plan provides healthcare insurance for eligible retirees and their spouses through the Collaborative's group health insurance plan, which covers both active and retired members.
 Chapter 32B of the MGL assigns authority to establish and amend benefit provisions of the plan.
-Benefit provisions are negotiated between the Collaborative and the unions representing Collaborative employees and are renegotiated each bargaining period.
 The Plan does not issue a publicly available financial report.